jeetshah1110/procmon/README.md

 Command | Description
 ------- | ------------------------------------------
-ps      | display all information of process ps      | display all memory information of process ps -t   | display all information about threads ps -d   | Display all information about DLL cls     | Clear all contents of console log     | Creates log of current running process on c drive readlog | display the information from specified log file sysinfo | Display the current hardware configuration search  | Serach and display information of specific running process exit    | Terminate Marvellous Procmon
+ps      | Display all information of process ps      | Display all memory information of process ps -t   | Display all information about threads ps -d   | Display all information about DLL cls     | Clear all contents of console log     | Creates log of current running process on c drive readlog | Display the information from specified log file sysinfo | Display the current hardware configuration search  | Serach and display information of specific running process exit    | Terminate Marvellous Procmon

-_Hardware Requirements: _
+*Hardware Requirements:*
 * 32 bit Windows NT OS(XP onwards) with built-in Win32 APIs
 * Min 512Mb RAM